BaukJ/dockerhub-git/README.md

 docker run --rm -it --user $UID -v $PWD:/git -v ~/.gitconfig:/gitconfig bauk/git:1.9.5 bash docker run --rm -it --user $UID -v $PWD:/git -v ~/.gitconfig:/gitconfig bauk/git:2.12.5 bash docker run --rm -it --user $UID -v $PWD:/git -v ~/.gitconfig:/gitconfig bauk/git:2.24.0 bash

+# To remove all of a.zip from the history of your repo (for space or security reasons)
+# Ensure you run this on a fresh clone, and you will have to re-write all of history to get it back
+docker run --rm -it --user $UID -v $PWD:/git -v ~/.gitconfig:/gitconfig bauk/git:full filter-repo --path a.zip --invert-paths
 ```

 ## Development/Builds